kevinwatson/church-broadcasts/README.md

 For home viewers:

 1. Minimize the number of times that you adjust the camera after the stream has started.
 Professional cameras have presets and can make smooth adjustments.
 Not so with most chapel setups.
 The movement can be disorienting for those watching at home.
-1. Start the live stream a few minutes before the meeting start time to allow the home viewers to hear the prelude music
+1. Start the live stream a few minutes before the meeting start time to allow the home viewers to hear the prelude music and give yourself enough time to check the stream before the meeting starts
 1. When the meeting ends, wait one or two seconds before stopping the stream - clicking the button too early can cut off the last words of the speaker
 1. Frame the video so that the speaker is front and center
 1. If there are windows behind the podium, frame the speaker so that the windows are not visible, otherwise you may be broadcasting a silhouette of the speaker